I recently asked a question on Stackoverflow

 I read the term "prepared statement" a few times.
 I looked it up and it looks interesting enough.

-John O\'Donell, that is true.
+To answer Mr. Vinko's example: the string John O'Donell will be entered into the database as John O\'Donell, that is true.
 Your concern seems to be that the escaping of the characters should happen at the insertion, and not during the checking for SQL injections(and similar stuff).
 To be honest, I've never considered doing this, because of the simple reason that it's not the way I did it the first time I did this type of formchecking.
 The fact that it worked, was enough for me untill now.
 This whole ordeal has gotten me thinking, and I'm beginning to believe I'm mixing up a few things.

 EDIT: